krupalshah/Composer/README.md

 ```

 ### FAQs
-#### Q: What are the key differences with already established alternatives such as `RxJava`?
+#### Q: What are the key differences with already established alternatives such as RxJava?

-A: The key difference between `Composer` and other established frameworks has been well stated above:
+A: The key difference between Composer and other established frameworks has been well stated above:
 > There are many libraries out there which allow doing this very effectively.
 However, many of them are either not available for all platforms or require a steep learning curve.
 Composer does not aim to provide an extensible API for managing asynchronous tasks.
 Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.

-Having said that, the frameworks such as `RxJava` are far more advanced alternatives to what `Composer` is.
-However, the fact that `RxJava` does require a steep learning curve and more importantly, you have to think with a different paradigm (Reactive Programming), it is worth re-inventing the wheel.
+Having said that, the frameworks such as RxJava are far more advanced alternatives to what Composer is.
+However, the fact that RxJava does require a steep learning curve and more importantly, you have to think with a different paradigm (Reactive Programming), it is worth re-inventing the wheel.

-Also, the not-so-nice thing about `RxJava` is the number of operators you have to understand in order to organize your asynchronous tasks.
-It may sound too opinionated but if the structure of your asynchronous calls is pretty straightforward, then it would be nice to have much simpler alternatives to `RxJava`.
+Also, the not-so-nice thing about RxJava is the number of operators you have to understand in order to organize your asynchronous tasks.
+It may sound too opinionated but if the structure of your asynchronous calls is pretty straightforward, then it would be nice to have much simpler alternative.

-To summarize, comparing the `Composer` with `RxJava` is the same as comparing a cat with a leopard!
-The use cases for `Composer` depend upon the complexity of what you want to achieve and how much simplicity you can afford over extensibility.
+To summarize, comparing the Composer with RxJava is the same as comparing a cat with a leopard!
+The use cases for Composer depend upon the complexity of what you want to achieve and how much simplicity you can afford over extensibility.

 #### Q: On which thread will I receive all the errors?
 Is there a way to control it?
 A: The `ErrorStream` always transmits an error synchronously on the thread it is being called upon.
 So, if you call `Composer.startWith()` and all subsequent chaining methods only from the main thread, you will receive all the errors on the main thread.